linode/docs/docs/guides/databases/surrealdb/surrealdb-for-web-applications/index.md

     npm install -g gatsby-cli
     ```

 1. Generate the new Gatsby project from the default starter template, then change into the project directory.
-The command here create the new project as `surreal-example-app` in the current user's home directory.
+The command here creates the new project as `surreal-example-app` in the current user's home directory:

     ```command
     cd ~/